L00156770/generaltesting/branching_strategy.md

 1. Pull from master into defined branch pattern:
    ```
    $ git checkout master
-   $ git checkout -b documentation-update-branch-strat
+   $ git checkout -b documentation
    $ git push --set-upstream origin documentation
    ```

 2. Develop approriate code changes, add, commit, push:
    ```
-   $ git add -A .
+   $ git add -A
-   $ git commit -m "Added new feature code"
+   $ git commit -m "Enter clear description of the commit reason/details"
    $ git push
    ```

 3. Navigate to the project on [Github](www.github.com):
-   1. Open Pull Request with respective branch name (e.g. documentation-update-branch-strat)
+   1. Open Pull Request with respective branch name (e.g. documentation)
    2. Pull Request must be reviewed to merge into Master
-   3. Once reviewed/approved, merge can be completed into Master
-      -NOTE:  Deleting branch is recommended, but for purposes of this project, we will not delete any branches
+   3. Once reviewed/approved, merge can be completed into Master -*NOTE:  Deleting branch is recommended, but for purposes of this project, we will not delete any branches.*
    4. Deploy master to staging environment.
-      -If build/tests pass in staging, deploy to Production -If build/tests fail in staging, rollback changes to previous release and restart process
+      *If build/tests pass in staging, deploy to Production If build/tests fail in staging, rollback changes to previous release and restart process*

 ## Team Marvel Considerations
 ```
 Why did Team Marvel choose this strategy?
-1. Reason 1
-2. Reason 2
+1. There are a variety of different branching strategies, however, we felt Github Flow was the best option for
+this short project.
+2. Github Flow provides easy management of branching without over-complicating the process.

 Other Comments:
-Various branching strategies possible, etc
-Important to tack into account infrastructure and project needs when choosing a strategy
-Envs - Staging/Prod
-Tests - Merge into Master after successfull biuld in Stage, deploy to Prod?
-Merge Docs into master?
-etc
+-Need to refine staging/deploy environments
+-Need to create build tests and communication path/rollback if build fails in stating prior to Prod deploy
+-Need to define if documentation branch should be merged into master (currently, yes, but might change to no)
 ```